snow6oy/rankingsApiBal/README.md

 * minikube v1.5.0 on Microsoft Windows 10 Enterprise 10.0.18362 Build 18362
 X The driver 'none' is not supported on windows
 ```
 Ah well.
-Here is a summary.
+Here is a summary of what I found out about where to run minikube with what driver.

 |        | **WSL Ubuntu** | **Windows** | **Ubuntu** |
 |--------|----------------|-------------|------------|
 | VM     | no             | yes         | yes        |
 | Native | no             | no          | yes        |

-But then anyway it turned out that when Docker Desktop and minikube are running simultaneously Windows ran out of RAM.
-To side-step the out-of-memory errors I configured the clients to use the docker daemon that runs inside minikube.
+But then anyway it turned out that minikube on Windows was necessary anywany.
+Because when Docker Desktop and minikube are running simultaneously Windows ran out of RAM.
+To side-step this I used the docker daemon that runs inside minikube and stopped Docker Desktop.

 In this design, I also like the separation between WSL and Windows.
 It means that when I come to actually deploy to a cloud, I only need to reconfigure the clients on WSL.
-Windows is a fake cloud :)
+Windows is acting like a fake cloud :)

 ## Create a Kubernetes cluster
 Run the windows cmd as Administrator and run the following.